-- Bake for a few mins until lightly crisp and golden brown.
+- Bake for about 5 minutes, until the cups are slightly crisp and golden brown.

-- Remove from the oven and arrange some chopped cheese in each cup.
-Dollop a scant spoonful of cranberry sauce on each little brie cup.
+- Remove the cups from the oven and arrange some chopped brie cheese in each cup.
+Dollop a scant spoonful of cranberry sauce on each one.

 - Top with fresh aromatic chopped herbs and serve.

-If you're using frozen phyllo pastry, make sure to defrost in the fridge the night before.
+If you're using frozen phyllo pastry, make sure to defrost it in the fridge the night before.